 - Handling of decline reasons: Retry logic should be able to handle decline reasons for rejection and respond appropriately.
 For example, repeating attempts when receiving a permissible decline code (incorrect card number) and, at the same time, analyzing/counting and setting limits on identical decline codes.

 - Customizable retry rules: Retry logic can allow for customizable retry rules, such as retrying only on specific decline codes.

 - Cancellation or refund: If the payment fails after several retries, it is desirable to have a way to cancel or refund the payment to avoid multiple deductions from the customer’s payment method.

 - Handling of declined transactions: Retry logic must handle declined transactions in a specific way, such as by prompting the customer to update their payment information or offering alternative payment methods.

 - Notification: On the merchant side, it is necessary to additionally notify the customer of the result of the transaction, successful or unsuccessful.

 - Retry history tracking: This information can be used to analyze transaction patterns and improve retry logic.
-It is desirable for the merchant to have a system that can track the history of retry attempts for transaction, including the number of retry attempts, the time of each retry attempt, and the result of each retry attempt.
+The merchant should have a system that can track the history of retry attempts for transactions, including the number of retry attempts, the time of each one, and the result.

 Handling of decline reason

-The system can include error handling mechanisms to handle any errors that occur during the retry process and to ensure that the customer is informed of the issue and provided with an appropriate resolution.
-You should identify the reason for the decline when the payment is declined.
-There could be several reasons for a decline, such as insufficient funds, expired cards, or invalid card details.
+The system can include error handling mechanisms to handle errors during the retry process and ensure that the customer is informed of the issue and provided with an appropriate resolution.
+You should identify the reason for the payment decline when it occurs.
+There could be several reasons, such as insufficient funds, expired cards, or invalid card details.

-Here is an example of certain reasons for a declined transaction, where there is still a chance of a successful payment:
+Here is an example of certain reasons for a declined transaction when there is still a chance of a successful payment: